GNSS-based Lunar Orbit and Clock Estimation With Stochastic Cloning UD Filter: Simulation Setup

 \subsection{Lunar Orbit}

 We used the initial conditions provided by \cite{LCRNS2025} to simulate LCRNS satellites (LDN-1).
 Initial epoch of the simulation was set to March 1, 2025, 12:00:00 UTC, since the precise orbits, ephemeris, and the parameters needed for the ionospheric and plasmaspheric delay simulations were not available for the date in the reference (March 1, 2027, 00:00:00 UTC).
 To convert the initial conditions, the initial position and velocity vectors of the LCRNS satellite given at \cite{LCRNS2025} were first converted to orbital elements at OP-frame (Orbital Plane frame) defined in \cite{Ely2005FrozenLunarOrbits}, and then the same initial orbital elements were used to generate the position and velocity vectors at the new initial epoch (March 1, 2025, 12:00:00 UTC) in the OP-frame.
-Finally, the position and velocity vectors were transformed back to the inertial frame (Moon-centered, axis aligned with the J2000 frame) for the orbit propagation.
+Finally, the position and velocity vectors were transformed back to the LCRF for the orbit propagation.
 The initial orbital elements in the OP-frame are summarized in Table \ref{tab:lunar_orbit_elements}, and the propagated orbit is shown in Figure \ref{fig:lunar_orbit}.
 The truth orbit was propagated using a lunar gravity model (up to degree and order 50), including third-body perturbations from the Earth and the Sun, as well as solar radiation pressure effects in a cannonball model with parameters $C_R=1.8$, satellite mass 850 kg, and 1.0 m$^2$ cross-sectional area, following \cite{LCRNS2025}.
-The simulation duration was set to 180 hours, correspocing to approximately 6 orbits.
+The simulation duration was set to 180 hours, corresponding to approximately 6 orbits.